alexkychen/assignPOP/README.md

 ## What's new
 Changes in ver.
 1.2.2 (2020.11.6)
-- Update read.Genepop and read.Structure - locus has only one allele across samples will be kept
+- Update read.Genepop and read.Structure - locus has only one allele across samples will be kept.
+Use reduce.allele to remove single-allele or low variance loci.
-- (will need to use reduce.allele to remove single-allele or low variance loci)
+- In ver.
+1.2.1, errors might be generated when running assign.MC (and other assignment test functions) due to single-allele loci.

 <details>
 <summary>History</summary>